Roy-Hu/kernel/README.md

 # COMP 521 Lab2  The Yalnix Operating System Kernel
 ## TODO:
+- Maybe need to fix the bugs in wait to passed that test?
+- Review on context swictching functions
+- Review on error handling
+- Clean the style
+- More to be added...
+## Done:
 - <del>Read this document carefully.
 Try to understand the details described in it, and perhaps read this document again.
 Ask a TA or the instructor if you don’t understand parts of this document.
 Although there are a lot of pages here to read, this document is intended to be very complete and to guide you